April 28-30 2023, Oregon Convention Center, Portland

 You may only purchase 1 booth of any type without petitioning for an exception (use the form at the bottom of this page or in a note on your registration).
 Booths may not be re-sold or transferred.
 See refund policy above.

-If you are sharing a 10×10 please coordinate with your partner so one, and only one, of you pays for it.
+If you are sharing a 10×10 or 5×10 please coordinate with your partner so one, and only one, of you pays for it.

 You must login to see the booth choices and buy a booth*Members, log in to view this info.* *Members, log in to view this info.*

-6) Put some images of your work in the Members’ Gallery if you have not already done so.
-It can even be the same images you just sent.
-Instructions
+5) Put some images of your work in the Members’ Gallery if you have not already done so.
+(Instructions) This isn’t actually required but we strongly encourage this extra publicity.

 We look forward to seeing you!